Macizo Guaiquinima

 Flora Ecosystems

 The tepui summit hosts a highly endemic flora adapted to the nutrient-poor, waterlogged, and frequently cloud-immersed conditions of the ancient plateau surface.
 Carnivorous plants including sundews (Drosera spp.) and bladderworts (Utricularia spp.) are common on the wet, nutrient-poor substrates.
-Bromeliads, orchids, and specialized shrubs of the families Theaceae and Bonnetiaceae dominate.
+[1] Bromeliads, orchids, and specialised shrubs of the families Theaceae and Bonnetiaceae dominate.
 The cliffs and walls of the tepui support unique rock-face plant communities.
 Surrounding forests at lower elevations feature classic Guiana Shield rainforest with Brazil nut trees, various Clusia species, and diverse palm communities.
 The forest-savanna boundary zones contain fire-adapted vegetation.

 Geology

-Guaiquinima tepui is composed of Precambrian sandstones and quartzites of the Roraima Formation, dating back approximately 1.7 billion years, making it one of the oldest exposed geological formations in South America.
-The tepui's flat-topped summit was created by differential erosion, with resistant quartzite protecting the plateau while surrounding softer rocks were eroded away.
+Guaiquinima tepui is composed of Precambrian sandstones and quartzites of the Roraima Formation, dating back approximately 1.7 billion years, making it one of the oldest exposed sedimentary formations in South America.
+[1] The tepui's flat-topped summit was created by differential erosion, with resistant quartzite protecting the plateau while surrounding softer rocks were eroded away.
 The dramatic vertical cliffs of the tepui walls reflect millions of years of chemical and physical weathering.
 The surrounding Guiana Shield basement consists of ancient igneous and metamorphic rocks formed during the Precambrian era.
 Soils on the tepui summit are extremely poor in nutrients due to intense leaching over geological timescales.

 Climate And Weather